ADU

 • SB 450 (SB9 Amendments): Introduces a 60-day shot clock for SB9 permit applications, requires detailed rejection reasons, and prevents cities from applying different zoning standards to SB9 units compared to other structures.

-See also Manhattan Beach
+See also So Cal Beach Culture

 $45,000 LA ADU